zerotri/ChibiOS-RPi/testhal/BCM2835/RTC/readme.txt

 ** TARGET **

-The SPI demo runs on an Raspberry Pi RevB board.
+The RTC demo runs on an Raspberry Pi RevB board.

 ** The Demo **

-This demo reads values from a MCP3008 ADC using SPI.

-** Build Procedure **
+This demo uses a DS1307 RTC to provide a real-time clock for the Pi ** Build Procedure **

 This was built with the Yagarto GCC toolchain.